-Recent decades have witnessed tremendous developments in high-order computational fluid dynamics (CFD) methods, such as discontinuous Galerkin methods (DG) [1, 2, 3, 4, 5, 6, 7, 8], spectral difference methods (SD) [9, 10, 11, 12], classic compact finite difference methods [13, 14], finite difference summation by parts (SBP) operators [15, 16, 17], and flux reconstruction/correction procedure via reconstruction methods (FR/CPR) [18, 19, 20, 21, 22, 23, 24].
-Lowdissipation and low-dispersion properties of high-order methods have made them attractive for implicit large eddy simulation (ILES) of turbulent flows.
+Recent decades have witnessed tremendous developments in high-order computational fluid dynamics (CFD) methods, such as discontinuous Galerkin methods (DG) [1-8], spectral difference methods (SD) [9-12], classic compact finite difference methods [13,14], finite difference summation by parts (SBP) operators [15-17], and flux reconstruction/correction procedure via reconstruction methods (FR/CPR) [18-24].
+Low-dissipation and low-dispersion properties of high-order methods have made them attractive for ILES of turbulent flows.
 It has been reported in [25] that DG-based ILES can outperform subgrid-model-based LES for transitional flows and wall bounded flows.
 The dissipation of high-order methods on low-frequency large-scale flow features is trivial, and it is only significant on high wavenumbers/frequencies.
 Therefore, the truncation error of high-order methods is considered as an implicit subgrid model for turbulence simulation.
-We note that high-order methods are prone to suffer from instabilities due to aliasing errors in under-resolved turbulence simulation, especially when the spatial polynomial degree exceeds two.
-It has been shown that with proper de-aliasing techniques, ILES using high-order methods has promising capabilities in under-resolved turbulence simulation [7].
-Four popular types of stabilization approaches for under-resolved turbulence simulation can be found in the literature, including (a) the split form [26, 27], (b) over integration [28, 29], (c) artificial viscosity via spectral vanishing viscosity [30, 31, 32], and (d) polynomial filtering [33, 34, 35].
-In this study, we employ nodal polynomial filtering proposed by Fisher and Mullen [35] when de-aliasing is needed.
+We note that high-order methods are prone to suffer from instabilities due to aliasing errors in under-resolved turbulence simulation, https://doi.org/10.1016/j.jcp.2020.109581 0021-9991/© 2020 Elsevier Inc. All rights reserved.